 Read the Cache Valley Evangelical Statement of Faith

 My family attended a large church in the downtown Fredericton area.
 When I was fourteen years old, our pastor, whom we all dearly loved, suddenly announced that he had been diagnosed with cancer, and this came as a great shock to me.
 He had served as the senior pastor for seven years and the church had been greatly blessed.
-To my young mind, it seemed ridiculous that God would want him to be removed.
+To my young mind, it seemed ridiculous that God would want him to die.
 I had always believed that God could heal the sick, just as the Bible reveals how God performed many miracles throughout history.
-Therefore I truly believed that God would indeed heal our pastor.
+I truly believed that God would indeed heal our pastor.
 It made perfect sense to my young mind: God would heal our pastor and glorify His name throughout the whole city!
 I was simply waiting for it to happen.

 Then one day my dad came home with some bad news.
 Our pastor had passed away.
 At first this news did not phase me one bit, for I thought: "No problem!
 God is going to raise Him from the dead!"
 This is how strongly I believed that God was going to heal him.
 But it wasn't long until the reality of the situation hit me, and it hit me very hard, and this was the first time in my life I ever wept over anything of any significance.
 I felt disheartened and disillusioned.
 Where was God?
-Hadn't He promised that whatever you ask in prayer, you will receive, if you have faith?
+Hadn't He promised that whatever you ask for in prayer, you will receive, if you have faith?
 Why then didn't He answer my prayer of faith?
 Was God lying?
 Was God even real?

 I did not completely lose faith in God, but what little faith I had was brittle and well on its way to being snuffed out.
 Even though I continued going to church with my family, my heart was not in it, and the next two years of my life, my 10th and 11th grade of high school, were taken up with rock bands, video games, and teenage foolishness.
 I started pursuing a life for myself without God.
 I became a regular class-clown who cared little about anything.
 But then in my sixteenth year God miraculously intervened in my life.